SwaroopKunapuli/personalwebsite/index.md

-# Compilation and Progress-Tracking of my PhD thesis.
+# Swaroop Kunapuli's thesis work.
 A generalized transferable optimization procedure for Forcefield parameterization in Deep-Eutectic Solvents